AlexandreFoley/QuantiT/Readme.md

 To garantee correct compilation in debug mode, we must compile pytorch ourselves.
 This can take a significant amount of time.
 If compiling in release mode, we could make use of precompiled pytorch for our platform.
 The project isn't set up for that, you're on your own if you want to do that.

-This project depends on the {fmt} v7 library, install it with a package manager. (package often called libfmt) You can skip the installation of {fmt}, if you do, the project will pull it from github at bundle it inside quantit's build.
+This project depends on the {fmt} v7 or v8 library, install it with a package manager. (package often called libfmt) You can skip the installation of {fmt}, if you do, the project will pull it from github and bundle it inside quantit's build.

 ### PyTorch's dependencies
 Python3 and some modules are dependencies of PyTorch.